novuhq/novu/README.md

 ## ✨ Features

-- 🌈 Single API for all messaging providers
+- 🌈 Single API for all messaging providers (Email, SMS, Push, Direct)
-- 🌈 Easily manage notification and channels
+- 💅 Easily manage notification over multiple channels
+- 🚀 Equiped with a templating engine for advanced layouts and designs
+- 🛡 Built-in protection for missing variables
 - 📦 Easy to setup and integrate
 - 🛡 Written in TypeScript with predictable static types.
+- 👨‍💻 Community driven

 ## 📦 Install